Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

-# LanternsCore Add‑on Authoring Guide
+﻿# LanternsCore Add-on Authoring Guide

-This guide is written so you can make a fully‑working Lantern ring mod with **only XML and textures**.
+This guide is written so you can make a fully-working Lantern ring mod with **only XML and textures**.
-Anything marked “optional” can be skipped without errors.
+Anything marked "optional" can be skipped without errors.

 The framework lives in `DrAke.LanternsCore` / `LanternsCore.dll`.
 Your mod should load after it.